COVID-19 Information

 - If you prefer to obtain a hotel off-campus, you may do that.
 All costs associated with this choice are your responsibility.

 Temporary safe rooms are available on a limited basis for students with certain high-risk medical conditions.
-If you have one of the following conditions or situations, please contact Campus Safety who will work with Campus Living to review your situation and determine potential relocation.
-High-risk criteria include: chronic lung disease, cystic fibrosis, severe asthma, chronic kidney disease, liver disease, heart failure, diabetes, pregnancy, cancer, a previous organ transplant, active use of immunosuppressive medications, HIV, and primary immunodeficiency disease.
+If you have one of the following conditions, please contact Campus Living to review your situation and determine potential relocation.
+High-risk medical conditions include: chronic lung disease, cystic fibrosis, severe asthma, chronic kidney disease, liver disease, heart failure, diabetes, pregnancy, cancer, a previous organ transplant, active use of immunosuppressive medications, HIV, and primary immunodeficiency disease.